 "If you love me, keep my commands.
 And I will ask the Father, and he will give you another advocate to help you and be with you forever--the Spirit of truth.
 (John 14:1-6, 15-17)

 Reflecting and Thinking

 Trust is not easy.
 Going where we cannot see; going places we do not know; doing what we do not understand; living in hope when we cannot see.
 For many years in the early 20th century, mission work involved going to places that people did not know.
-Even today, imitating Jesus by following his example and obeying his teachings to be baptized is stumbling block for many.
+Today, imitating Jesus by following his example and obeying his teachings to be baptized is a stumbling block for many.
 Faith goes into places that are unseen.
 Faith is hoping for what we cannot see, making visible the invisible.